Journaling & Crash Recovery

 Soft updates (introduced in BSD 4.4BSD) solve the same crash-consistency problem as journaling but with different trade-offs.
 Instead of a journal, soft updates use dependency tracking: the kernel tracks which operations must complete before others.
 Operations are applied in reverse order to maintain consistency—if a file is created and then its directory is modified, the directory modification is applied first (in case of crash, partial directory entry is harmless).
 Advantages: no separate journal area, 100% disk utilization (no journal overhead), better write clustering.
 Disadvantages: more complex kernel code, occasional momentary inconsistencies visible, requires background fsck after crash (though faster than full fsck).
 FreeBSD supports both soft updates and journaling (via gjournal).
 Journaling won on Linux due to simpler implementation and faster recovery; soft updates remain a valid alternative with superior write performance.

 A checkpoint synchronizes the journal with the filesystem by: (1) writing all dirty metadata buffers to disk; (2) updating the journal superblock to reflect checkpointed transactions.
 Until checkpoint completes, the journal cannot wrap around (free its oldest blocks) because those blocks might be needed for recovery.
 If the journal fills up completely, writes are blocked until checkpoint finishes.
 JBD2 checkpoints: (1) in the background when transaction commits (unless journal is nearly full); (2) when e2fsck runs; (3) on unmount.
-You can force a checkpoint with debugfs -R 'dump tune2fs -f -C to reset mount count.
+You can force a checkpoint with debugfs -R 'dump <dev> <file>' or tune2fs -f -C to reset mount count.
 If a filesystem is never cleanly unmounted and checkpoint never runs, on next mount the kernel performs recovery first, then forces a checkpoint to free journal space.

 Further Reading